YanxiLeu/solar_system/README.md

-# Solar System:milky_way:
+# :milky_way: Solar System

- My goal is to boil this fking data universe. :earth_asia:
+ :earth_asia: My goal is to boil this fking data universe.

 The study path I am following is [this][https://youtu.be/LHBE6Q9XlzI].
-And I aim to have a broad sense of following 4 main skills:
+I aim to have a broad sense of following 4 main skills:

 - basic python
 - basic numpy
 - basic pandas
 - basic matplotlib

+*basic means the fundamental rules and logic of each subject.

 # 1.Python

+​